Dharsha26-git/Ci-Cd_Capstone/README.md

     Deployment Strategy:

        .
 GitHub Actions connects to AWS EC2 via SSH

        .
 Executes a deployment script on the EC2 instance

        .
 Pulls latest Docker images

        .
 Restarts containers using Docker Compose

+   Deployment Scripts (deploy.sh):

+       . docker compose pull
+       . docker compose up -d

+   Important Note:

+      The EC2 instance must be running for deployment to work.
+      If EC2 is stopped, the application will not be accessible.